 A British native plant used in many ways by the Romans.
 This was a sacred herb for Apollo, the Greek God of Prophecy, but was regarded as a symbol of victory by the Romans.
-It was often placed on the Roman god Jupiter's alter, the god of gods and god of the sky.
+It was often placed on the altar of the Roman god Jupiter, the god of gods and god of the sky.
 Bay was also a symbol of peace and passed between enemies when the fighting was over.
 Emperor Tiberius wore a crown of bay as he believed it would stop him being struck by lightning.

 Rosemary Rosmarinus officinalis

 Introduced into Britain by the Romans.
 It was plaited into crowns and garlands and thought to give the wearer improved intelligence and memory.
 An unusual use is to boil it in water to warm up the body before exercise.